 1. devoted or dedicated to a deity or to some religious purpose; consecrated.

-2. entitled to veneration or religious respect by association with divinity or divine things; holy.
+ligious respect by association with divinity or divine things; holy.

 4. regarded with reverence: the sacred memory of a dead hero.

-But to me, sacred goes far beyond the boundaries of religion – it’s much more spiritual.
+But to me, sacred goes far beyond the boundaries of religion its much more spiritual.
 It could be a moment, a thought, a feeling, a word…

 Like a particularly spectacular sunrise (or sunset), when the sky lights up in multiple hues that can only leave you gasping at the utter brilliance of the Creator…